mauludinr/Week1/readme.md

 ## Directed Acyclic Graph (DAG)
 Directed Acyclic Graph (DAG) is a list of task that we want to execute,

-    1. Set up the connection first from Airflow with MySql (https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html)
+1. Set up the connection first from Airflow with MySql (reference: https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html)